 The entire College comes together several times throughout the year for Formal Dinners that showcase the Chef’s skill and creativity.
 By combining daily sustenance with the highest ideals of scholarly learning and global engagement, SJC strives to embody the spirit of the original motto of St. John’s University of Shanghai, the pursuit of a better world through “Light and Truth.”

-The current meal plan includes ten meals per week.
-Breakfast (toast, fresh baked goods, cereal, fruit, juice, tea, and coffee) is served Monday through Friday, 7:30 a.m. – 9:30 a.m.
-Dinner (a choice of vegetarian or non-vegetarian entrée, vegetables, salad bar, fresh baked goods, dessert, and beverages) is served Sunday through Thursday, between 6:15 p.m. – 7:45 p.m.
+The meal plan will twelve meals per week.
+Breakfast (toast, fresh baked goods, cereal, fruit, juice, tea, and coffee) is served Sunday day through Friday, 7:30 a.m. – 9:30 a.m.
+Dinner (a choice of vegetarian or non-vegetarian entrée, vegetables, salad bar, fresh baked goods, dessert, and beverages) will be served Sunday through Friday, between 6:15 p.m. – 7:45 p.m.

 Did you know that our meal plan works out to roughly the same costs as your food cost would be off-campus?